CFCC Acceptable Use Policy

 The College monitors access to the computing resources and reserves the right, without prior notice to users, to access the College’s computing resources and to use any and all information retrieved from the computing resources.
 Users do not have an expectation of privacy regarding their use of the computing resources, and by accessing and using the College’s computing resources, users expressly consent to such monitoring, access, and use by the College.
 Further, information contained on the College’s computing resources and in College accounts, including but not limited to e-mail, may be subject to inspection under the Public Records Law of the State of North Carolina.

 The College does not attempt to articulate all required or unacceptable behavior by its users.
-Therefore, each user's judgement on appropriate conduct must be relied upon.
-To assist in such judgement, users will follow this policy:
+Therefore, each user’s judgment on appropriate conduct must be relied upon.
+To assist in such judgment, users will follow this policy:

 Failure to follow the Acceptable Use Policy and any misuse of the College’s computing resources may result in the suspension or revoking of access accounts, removal from the class with a grade of “F,” as well as other College disciplinary action including but not limited to conduct probation, suspension, or dismissal from the College.
 All College policies and procedures are applicable to users of the College’s computing resources.
 A violation of this Acceptable Use Policy is considered participation in an activity which “disrupts the educational process” of the College and is a violation of the Conduct Policy of the Catalog & Student Handbook, as well as other applicable policies and procedures of the College.
 Any conduct, which violates local, state, or federal laws, will result in the immediate loss of all access to the College computing resources and will be referred to appropriate College offices and/or law enforcement authorities.